alanchen-1/waifuGAN/README.md

 2. Popular (last week)
 3. Popular (last 3 months)

 I didn't use popular all time and recent because they were populated with both lower quality images and also very large images that were too big for my dataset.
-The datase I used was collected/scraped on August 10th, 2021.
+The datase I used was collected/scraped on August 10th, 2021: ~30,000 raw images were scraped.

 ## Dataset Preparation
 I used [lbpcascade_animeface](https://github.com/nagadomi/lbpcascade_animeface) as my face detector.
 Not perfect, but works well enough. <br>